Invertible projective 2-representations from invertible 2d TQFTs with defects: The Clifford/Fock construction

 where $n=\dim_\K(\ker(\pi_{i,k}\colon L_{jk}\circ_{\mathrm{spans}} L_{ij}\to H_i\oplus H_k))$, see \cite[Theorem 2.15]{ludewig-roos}.
 Also, in terms of the description of the Pfaffian line as a determinant line one can explicitly write the isomorphism

 see \cite[above Theorem 2.18]{ludewig-roos}.
 By means of these explicit descriptions of $\lambda$ and $\phi$, Ludewig and Roos are able to prove the commutativity of \eqref{coherence-lr}; this is their Theorem 2.18.
-Although we didn't need the description of the Pfaffian line as a determinant line in order to prove these results, this description will play a major role in the following section. \end{remark}
+Although we didn't need the description of the Pfaffian line as a determinant line in order to prove these results, this description will play a major role in the following section {so we provide the relevant details here. let $M_{ijkl}\subseteq L_{ij}\oplus L_{jk}\oplus L_{kl}$ the subspace consisting of those triples $(v_{ij},v_{jk},v_{kl})$ such that